 Truth be told, sometimes during a warm and sunny vacation, I welcome a rainy day.
-It’s kind of a relief, sometimes, to take a little bit of shade and get out of the hot sun.
+It’s kind of a relief to take a little bit of shade and get out of the hot sun.

 A day like that is also a fantastic time to duck into a nice shady salon for a fresh pedicure, or perhaps treat yourself to a full body massage.

 Check with your hotel’s front desk to see if they have any massage therapists that they work with in-house, or ask for recommendations.

 There are also numerous nail salons.
-One of the best-reviewed nail spots in recent years is in downtown Cozumel and called Glammin Your Nails.
+One of the best-reviewed nail spots in downtown Cozumel is called Glammin Your Nails.
 They also do massages and wax treatments.

 Cozumel also has several pop-in places to get a quick back massage or a full body massage depending on availability.